Wednesday, December 31, 2025

 As a contractor, the daily grind consisted of leaving without a trace after 6:00 pm since I was no longer obsessed with the golden handcuffs (eg, health insurance, 401(k) plan, or stock options) that shackled full-time employees to the notion of "job security".

-The daily grind came to an end when I moved to a more leisurely and affordable lifestyle in the San Joaquin Valley near Sacramento (see Nothing Personal, Just Business).
+The daily grind eventually came to an end when I moved to a more leisurely (and more affordable) lifestyle in the Central Valley near Sacramento (see Nothing Personal, Just Business).

-Friends and family ask me what I’m doing now.
-I simply reply that I'm on a sabbatical.
+Friends and family have asked me what I’m doing now.
+I simply reply that I'm on a "sabbatical".
 I don't bring work home with me.
 I don't unwind from the stress of 60 hour work weeks that made me dread Mondays.
 I'm not obsessed with layoffs that made me dread Wednesdays.

-Today, I focus my time and effort on dealing with diabetic neuropathy.
+Today, I focus my time and effort on dealing with peripheral neuropathy.

 You see, my life ha a a meaning, purpose, and plan.
 I just have to remember that it's not up to me to know (or understand) all of the details.